ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-37. Write a query to show one row twice in results from a table.
+Q. Write a query to show one row twice in results from a table.

 <details ><summary><b>Answer</b></summary>
     <p>